cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 Create comprehensive query statements.
 ------

 Awesome!
-Our final goal in this blog is to link all three of our database tables together - metagenome evaluation, metabolic functions, and genome-specific annotations.
+Our final goal in this blog is to link all three of our database tables together - genome evaluation, metabolic functions, and genome-specific annotations.

 We will need two of our **query operators** - `evaluation ~> annotation` and `functions -> annotations`.

-Consider that our goal was to determine if any high-quality, non-redundant genomes of the kingdom Planctomycetota had at least a partially complete dissimilatory nitratereduction pathway, and to gather all gene calls that were assigned KO values.
+For this example dataset, we may want to determine if any high-quality, non-redundant genomes of the kingdom Planctomycetota had at least a partially complete dissimilatory nitrate reduction pathway, and to gather annotation information for all genes from those genomes that were assigned KO values.
 This is easily accomplished using the following:

 `dbdm -c Metagenomes SUMMARIZE -q "hqnr AND kingdom == 'Planctomycetota' ~> dissim_nitrate_reduction > 0 -> ko_annot"`